arthurkehrwald/portfolio/index.md

 <img src="images/tukki_and_champ_thumbnails.jpg?raw=true"/>

 ### Summary
-In “Tukki & Champ” a chameleon rides a toucan and they compete for food in an asymmetrical, local 2-player matchup.
+A chameleon rides a toucan and they compete for food in an asymmetrical, local 2-player matchup.
 One player has the keyboard and controls the bird while the other uses the mouse to aim the chameleon's tongue.
+The winner is whoever can catch bugs the fastest without eating the bees.

 ---
 # Graph Sync